jonocodes/blog/content/blog/2018-04-05-financial-independence.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/lmRLp9vvwJg?si=7xZrLhpa80N4YvwK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

 This is not the favorite of my talks, but I have given it several times.
 These day when I present it, I like to focus on [credit card churning](https://www.reddit.com/r/churning/) - since it can be fun and people always have the most questions about it.
-Its a little more enjoyable then giving blanket financial advice like: Dont buy that Starbucks coffee every morning.
+Its a little more enjoyable then giving blanket financial advice like: Don't buy that Starbucks coffee every morning.
 Instead you could invest that spending and become a millionaire by the time you are 40.

 These days when someone wants to dip their tow in financial independence, I suggest reading [The Simple Path To Wealth](https://www.goodreads.com/book/show/30646587-the-simple-path-to-wealth).